- All Ready Reserves will be supplied with a Community Recovery shirt. Tell your deployment team member if you do not have one.

-If you're travelling to an assigned Community Recovery location, your agency deployment coordinator will discuss all transport options and requirements when they contact you for deployment.
+If you're travelling to an assigned Community Recovery location, the Community Recovery Travel Team will discuss all transport options and requirements when they contact you for deployment.

 Wherever possible you must use government funded transport options, e.g. government vehicles, train, bus, or air to travel to and from your deployment location.
 Find more information in the Motor Vehicle Allowances Directive 20/16.